Everything PR News

 Frequently Asked Questions

-A PR publicist manages a client’s public image across earned media, AI-driven discovery, influencer channels, and crisis communications.
-The job involves pitching reporters, securing media coverage, managing influencer partnerships, monitoring AI engine answers, and protecting the client’s reputation across the platforms where audiences make decisions.
+A PR publicist manages a client's public image across earned media, influencer channels, and crisis communications.
+The job involves pitching reporters, securing media coverage, managing influencer partnerships, and protecting the client's reputation across the platforms where audiences make decisions.

 What skills does a publicist need?

-Strong writing and verbal communication, reporter relationships, comfort with data and AI tools, an instinct for narrative, and the ability to operate fast under deadline.
-The 2026 publicist also needs working fluency in AI visibility analytics, influencer contracting, and crisis communications.
+Strong writing and verbal communication, reporter relationships, an instinct for narrative, and the ability to operate fast under deadline.
+Senior publicists also need working fluency in influencer contracting, crisis communications, and the specific media landscape of their vertical.

 Fashion, entertainment, public affairs and government, mergers and acquisitions, corporate communications, technology, healthcare, consumer brands, and crisis communications.
 Most senior publicists develop deep expertise in one or two verticals.

 Most publicists start with an internship at an agency or in-house comms team, then move into an account coordinator role.
 A communications, journalism, or marketing degree helps but is not required.
-The fastest movers in 2026 are the ones who add AI visibility and GEO skills early.
-For the full step-by-step, see How to Become a Publicist: The Career Path in 2026.
+The fastest movers are the ones who develop vertical specialty early and build reporter relationships that outlast individual accounts.

 Is a publicist the same as a PR person?